VPD Calculator & Chart (Vapor Pressure Deficit)

 Vapor pressure deficit (VPD) is the difference between the amount of moisture in the air and the amount of moisture in the leaf of a crop, and we typically represent it in pressure units, such as kilopascals.
 The vapor pressure deficit is a useful metric in horticulture because it roughly correlates to how quickly plants transpire (the loss of water through the leaf stomata).

 If you've ever been in a dry climate, you may have realized that dry air causes us to lose our bodily moisture more quickly, whereas humid climates may cause us to feel sticky or sweaty due to slower evaporation rates.
+High temperatures and a humid environment can be a dangerous mix for us, which we explain more thoroughly in the wet bulb calculator.

 While plants are able to regulate water loss to some extent through the opening and closing of the stomata in their leaves, the vapor pressure deficit still affects the rate of plant transpiration.
 This is why growers use VPD to maintain a healthy environment for plant growth.